AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Recap

-In this system, risks are transferred from individuals and companies, through primary insurers, to the reinsurance company.
+In the reinsurance system, risks are transferred from individuals and companies, through primary insurers, to the reinsurance company.
 While reinsurance can raise your premium, it’s an important safety net for insurance companies if they cannot feasibly cover payments related to a costly event like a recession, war, or natural disaster.
+Because of this, reinsurance also helps protect policyholders.

 FAQs